 La Botte Budapest

-I can’t blame you if your first instinct is to avoid all restaurants on Váci Street, Budapest’s version of La Rambla.
-You know it's time to move on when hostesses, dressed in folk outfits, try to lure you with "traditional Hungarian tourist menus."
+I can’t blame you if your first instinct is to avoid all restaurants lining Váci Street, Budapest's version of La Rambla.
+Food usually takes a back seat in places where hostesses, dressed in folk outfits, lure you with "traditional Hungarian tourist menus."
 La Botte is somewhat of an exception.
-Only somewhat, because part of the restaurant mimics the neighboring places, serving goulash soup amid a rustic Hungarian countryside decor complete with red-and-white tablecloths.
+Only somewhat, because part of the restaurant mimics the neighboring tourist traps, serving goulash soup from an interior adorned with rustic Hungarian countryside decor.

-If you enjoy people watching—who doesn’t?—sit at the outdoor tables during the warmer months for a front-row seat of the throngs passing through Váci Street.
+If you enjoy people watching, sit at the outdoor tables during the warmer months for a front-row seat of the throngs passing through Váci Street.
 Finally, a word to the wise: even if the Hungarian dishes pique your interest, you're better off sticking to Italian food here.